 Take the cat furniture apart.
-If you can separate the pieces, especially on tall cat trees, they will be much easier to clean.
+If you can separate the pieces, especially on tall cat condos and towers, they will be much easier to clean.

 Remove the cat hair.
 There are tools made for removing lint and pet hair, such as roller brushes, but these tools can be difficult to use in the nooks and crannies of cat furniture.
 Instead, try using your hand.
 Put on a rubber glove with a raised grip, then dampen it.
 Run your hand all over the furniture to remove the cat hair.

 Vacuum the furniture.
 This will remove dirt and dust and any missed cat hair.
 Use an attachment or a handheld vacuum cleaner for hard-to-reach areas.